Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ## APIs in use
 <div style="text-align: justify">
-The Continuous Optimization Power BI Dashboard pulls the information from several APIs.
+The CCO Azure Infrastructure Dashboard pulls the information from several APIs.
 You can read the public documentation if you need further information about the calls and methods available:
 <br><br>
 </div>